Funds and the Supplementary Fund

 Maximum period for relief”

-For contributions starting on February 23, 2020, the maximum duration is nine weeks with a final end date of August 2020.
+For contributions starting on February 23, 2020, the maximum duration is nine weeks with a final end date of August 2020, increased by a further 5 weeks in the same period for the only employers who made full use of the period previously granted.

 Requirement relating to the length of employment of the employees: